Innie4/LaceandLegacy/README.md

-# ThrowbackTee - Your Vintage T-Shirt Destination
+# Lace & Legacy - Your Vintage T-Shirt Destination

-Welcome to ThrowbackTee, your one-stop shop for authentic vintage and retro t-shirts!
+Welcome to Lace & Legacy, your one-stop shop for authentic vintage and retro t-shirts!
 This guide will help you understand how to use our website and make the most of your shopping experience.

 ## 🛍️ Shopping Features